janegilring/posts/jeffbrown/azure-automation-3/azure-automation-3.md

 ![Automation Account keys](./images/automation-keys.png)

 With the agent installed and Automation Account information documented, you now configure the system as a Hybrid Worker.
-On the server, open a PowerShell console and navigate to the following directory, replacing *<version>* with the current version of the agent.
+On the server, open a PowerShell console and navigate to the following directory, replacing *{version}* with the current version of the agent.
 If you do not find the *AzureAutomation* folder, ensure you enabled the Azure Automation solution in the Log Analytics workspace from earlier.

 ```
-C:\Program Files\Microsoft Monitoring Agent\Agent\AzureAutomation\<version>\HybridRegistration
+C:\Program Files\Microsoft Monitoring Agent\Agent\AzureAutomation\{version}\HybridRegistration
 ```

-Now, import the Hybrid Worker Registration PowerShell module using the *Import-Module* command and specifying the *HybridRegistration.psd1* module:
+Import the Hybrid Worker Registration PowerShell module using the *Import-Module* command and specifying the *HybridRegistration.psd1* module:

 ```
 Import-Module -Name HybridRegistration.psd1